Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Users were asked 18 questions of where and what dog food they buy, and the factors influencing their choices.

-Survey data revealed mainstream user buying patterns & habits
+Survey data revealed mainstream user buying behaviour patterns and habits, highlighting Lyka's pain points

 Majority of customers